Ali Kosh

-Ali Kosh is a small Tell of the Early Neolithic period located in Ilam Province in west Iran, in the Zagros Mountains.
+Ali Kosh is a small Tell of the Early Neolithic period located in Ilam in west Iran, in the Zagros Mountains.
 It was excavated by Frank Hole and Kent Flannery in the 1960s.
+In 2017, Ali Kosh was stratigraphically and chronologically revisited by Hojjat Darabi.

 Site

-The site is about 135 m in diameter.
+The site is about 135 meters in diameter.

 Research has found three phases of occupation of the site.
-The exact length of the occupation is debated; earlier authors saw the site as inhabited over an almost 2,000 year period, starting from about 9,500 years ago (7500 BCE).
-But recent (2018) analysis indicates only a 1000 year occupation.
+The exact length of the occupation is debated; earlier authors saw the site as inhabited over an almost 2,000 year period, starting from around 7500 BCE.
+But recent (2018) analysis indicates only a 1,000-year occupation.

 The site was occupied originally by pre-pottery peoples.
 Pottery was introduced to Ali Kosh during the third phase of its occupation.
 Nearby Chogha Sefid has only one pre-pottery phase, after which the occupation extended into the Chalcolithic period.

 Occupational phases

 Three phases of occupations have been identified.

 Bus Mordeh phase

-Bus Mordeh phase started around 7500 BC.
+The Bus Mordeh phase started around 7500 BC.
 The settlement began as a group of small, rectangular houses with several rooms made of rammed earth.
 The occupants develop an economy based on the herding of sheep, goats, hunting and gathering wild plants.